-Brant Dveirin is a partner in the Los Angeles office of Lewis Brisbois and a member of the Real Estate, Land Use & Environment and Public Agency & Public Finance Practices.
+Brant Dveirin is a partner in the Los Angeles office of Lewis Brisbois and a member of the Real Estate & Land Use and Public Agency & Municipal Law Practices.
 He handles matters in the areas of environmental law, construction law, general real estate and business law, class actions, products liability, land use, eminent domain and inverse condemnation.
 His clients include public agencies, commercial/ industrial and residential owners and developers, industrial and manufacturing businesses and commercial lenders.

 Mr. Dveirin has a longstanding relationship as outside counsel for the City of Los Angeles and the Los Angeles City Attorney’s office.
 He was lead trial and appellate counsel for the Housing Authority of the City of Los Angeles in a Federal class action filed by Section 8 recipients, challenging the lowering of the Voucher Payment Standard.
 He recently successfully resolved for the Los Angeles Housing Department, a Federal civil rights action filed by the owners of the downtown Cecil Hotel, challenging the City’s Residential Hotel Ordinance.